EnzoTM/EnzoTM/README.md

 ## I'm a senior high school student

-- 🔭 I’m currently working on my TCC (Artificial intelligence for client manegement)
+- 🔭 I’m currently studying to get into a university
 - ⚡ Fun fact: I like to play video games and study programming

 ### How to get in toutch with me